chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 - XL Release 6.0.0
 ---

 As of XL Release 6.0.0, you can configure XL Release in a clustered active/hot-standby mode.
 Running XL Release in this mode ensures that you have a Highly Available (HA) XL Release.
-Currently, active/hot-standby is the only cluster mode that is supported.
+Currently, active/hot-standby is the only cluster mode that is recommended.

 This topic describes the procedure to enable active/hot-standby mode.